ipspace/netlab/docs/links.md

 In dual-stack or IPv6-only environments you have to use the prefix dictionary syntax:

 ```
+- name: IPv6-only link
-- e1:
+	e1:
   pe1:
   prefix:
     ipv6: 2001:db8:cafe:1::/64
+- name: Dual-stack link
-- e1:
+	e1:
   e2:
   prefix:
     ipv4: 192.168.23.0/24
     ipv6: 2001:db8:cafe:2::/64
 ```

+### Other Link Types

+* To create a layer-2-only link, set **prefix** to *False*.
+* To create unnumbered link, set **unnumbered** link attribute to *True*
+* To enable IPv4 or IPv6 processing on interfaces attached to the link without assigning IP addresses to those interfaces, set **ipv4** or **ipv6** prefix attribute to **True**.

-### Static Interface Addressing
+## Static Interface Addressing

 You can specify static interface address with the **ipv4** and/or **ipv6** attributes within the link-specific node data.
+You can also set **ipv4** or **ipv6** attribute of link-specific node data to these special values:

+* *True*: enable IPv4 or IPv6 on the interface without assigning it an IP address (unnumbered/LLA-only interface)
+* *False*: disable IPv4 or IPv6 on the interface, allowing you to have layer-2-only nodes attached to an IPv4/IPv6 subnet (needed to implement stretched subnets).
+* *an integer value*: the interface is assigned N-th IPv4/IPv6 address from the link prefix.

 The following example uses static interface addresses for two out of three nodes connected to a LAN link:

 ```
 - e2: